microsoft/cpp_client_telemetry/docs/cpp-start-linux.md

     LogManager::FlushAndTeardown();
     ```

-    **Note** For more advanced usage (control of the telemetry system), use *LogManagerProvider**.
-    {: .bg-info }

-    **Important!** Replace the place-holder application key value with the actual value of your application key.
-    {: .bg-info }

-*You're done!
-You can now compile and run your app, and it will send a telemetry event.*
+You're done!
+You can now compile and run your app, and it will send a telemetry event using your ingestion key to your tenant.

+Please refer to [EventSender](https://github.com/microsoft/cpp_client_telemetry/tree/master/examples/cpp/EventSender) sample for more details.
+Other sample apps can be found [here](https://github.com/microsoft/cpp_client_telemetry/tree/master/examples/cpp/).
+All of our SDK samples require CMake build system, but you may consume the SDK using any other alternate build system of your choice (GNU Make, gn, etc.).